Skip to content

 The Short RuckDon't have 15 minutes?
 Here's what matters.

 • Best overall: Garmin Instinct 3 Solar.
-Unlimited solar battery, rugged build, built-in flashlight. $400.
+Solar assist, rugged build, built-in flashlight.

 • Skip the Apple Watch Ultra 2 for serious rucking - 12-hour GPS battery is a dealbreaker.